2016 Africa Blackball Pool Championship:

 1st – 6th November 2016 – At Lugogo Indoor Arena, Kampala

-Uganda (hosts), South Africa, Zimbabwe, Swaziland, Lesotho, Botswana, Zambia, Malawi and Kenya have already confirmed their participation.
+As per now, a host of countries have confirmed; Uganda (hosts), South Africa, Zimbabwe, Swaziland, Lesotho, Botswana, Zambia, Malawi and Kenya have already confirmed.

 Other countries as Tanzania, Nigeria, Cameroon, Ghana, Tunisia and Morocco are yet to confirm.